May 4, 2021 by Gwen Burrow

 Making matters worse, the 2008 housing crisis pushed many men into part-time work.
 Countless working-age men moved from full-time construction and manufacturing jobs into part-time work within retail and service sectors, simply because they were the only jobs around.

-But even when the economy recovered, full-time work didn’t.
-By 2015, men ages 21-30 were working 12% fewer weekly hours than they had been in in 2000, and 15% had worked at all in the year before.
+Yet even when the economy recovered, and despite the fact that employers desperately needed them, men did not return to full-time work.
+By 2015, men ages 21-30 were working 12% fewer weekly hours than they had been in in 2000, with one in eight not working at all the prior year.
 Compounding the tragedy, the opioid crisis has been responsible for up to 40% of these disturbing trends.

 And there’s no evidence the future will be brighter.